DarkB0shy/ft_irc_42/README.md

 Clients can both talk to each other directly and through channels.
 A Channel is a "group" with a common topic of online registered users; there are also super-users (chan-ops) that can moderate the channel.
 There are at least 4 types of IRC channels, but this is just one local server, so only local channels are implemented.
 Their name must start with {&} as according to IRC-CHAN.

-To use this program just run the Makefile, launch the server and connect to it with a TCP client like Netcat.
+To use this program just run the Makefile, launch the server and connect to it with a TCP client like Netcat this way:

+$make

+$./ircserv 6667 pswd

+Then open a new terminal and connect to your localhost:

+$nc localhost 6667

 In order to register and use all of the available commands, any client has to first guess the password, set a nickname and a username.
 Every command demanded by the subject is as loyal as possible to the definition held in the RFC's: